CopilotKit/CopilotKit/README.md

 #### Features
 1. Customizable `purpose` prompt.
 2. Provide arbitrary context to inform autocompletions using `useMakeCopilotReadable`
-3. Works with any OpenAI-compatible endpoint ([example implementation](CopilotKit/examples/next-openai/src/app/api/autosuggestions/route.ts))
+3. Works with any backend.
+See [example implementation](CopilotKit/examples/next-openai/src/app/api/autosuggestions/route.ts) for OpenAI-compatible endpoint.
 4. Supports all `<textarea />` customizations